 Minimum – Specify the minimum number of data points needed for the software to begin calculating Cpk.

 Maximum – Enter the maximum number of data points to calculate Cpk.
 The Cpk value will be calculated over a rolling window of data, only using up to the maximum data points at any given time.

+Note: Cpk is only calculated and displayed when Virtual Profiling is running.

+Virtual Profiling Settings